top of page

 3. Quality & Consistency: Can a Digital Twin Standardize Training Better Than People Can?

+Human-led training varies.
+Different trainers offer different explanations and emphasize different points.
 Digital twins don’t vary.
-Everyone, from every shift, gets:
+Everyone, from every shift, receives:

 4. Recruiting: Digital Twins Make Manufacturing Look Like the High-Tech Industry It Really Is